mattheww/gomill/gomill_docs/sgf.rst

 In some cases, :meth:`~Tree_node.get` will accept values which are not strictly permitted in |sgf|, if there's a sensible way to interpret them.
-In particular, if a property has a type which is not a list, any values after the first are just ignored, and empty lists are accepted for all list types (not only elists).
+In particular, empty lists are accepted for all list types (not only elists).

 In some cases, :meth:`~Tree_node.set` will accept values which are not exactly in the Python representation listed, if there's a natural way to convert them